VIPERFGCU/FGCUDrivingSimulator/readme.md

 4. Install Python 3.7 (64-bit):
    - If not already installed, download from https://www.python.org/downloads/release/python-370/
-   - Choose the appropriate installer for your system (Windows x86-64 executable installer)
+   - Choose the Windows x86-64 executable installer

 5. Create a virtual environment for CARLA:
    ```
    path\to\Python37\python.exe -m venv carla_env
    ```
-   Note: Adjust the path to match your Python 3.7 installation location
+   Note: Replace `path\to\Python37` with your actual Python 3.7 installation path

 6. Activate the CARLA Python environment:
    ```